 The IT infrastructure can be seen as the nerve system of an organization and the main job of IT Management is to coordinate these complex structures.
 Our department is in charge for the IT systems which support the processes of the production engineering at all domestic and international locations of the Mercedes Car Group.
 My job during the first project assignment was to be the project coordinator for the redesign of a specific software module of one of our IT systems.
 Graduates should bring a good knowledge about general software design, IT infrastructures and how data can be exchanged between different IT systems.
 It is also important that graduates have good communication and presentation skills to be able to moderate meetings with other teams effectively and explain complex topics in an understandable way.

-You have already helped to organize a CAReer forum*.
+You have already helped to organize a trainee forum*.
 Why did you join the organisation team of this event?

 What is your personal advice for students/graduates interested in joining Daimler?